mkotsovoulou/ods6001a/assignments/assignment2/README.md

 # Programming Problem 2: Conditional Execution and Exception Handling

-> The purpose of this assignment is to test your understanding and application of the concepts discussed in week 2:
+> The purpose of this assignment is to test your understanding and application of the concepts discussed in **week 2**:
+>
-> conditional execution
+> - conditional execution
-> user input validation and exception handling
+> - user input validation and exception handling

 ## Specifications